-In order to be able to apply for work permits, companies must register in most cases with the Expatriate Services Division ("ESD") $^2$ of the Ministry of Immigration.
+In order to be able to apply for work permits, companies must register with the Expatriate Services Division ("ESD") of the Ministry of Immigration.
 If the company is exclusively owned by foreign investors, this registration is subject to a minimum share capital requirement of MYR 500,000.